Long COVID and Post-COVID Syndrome in Adults

 What can I do to get myself better now and in the future?

-If your symptoms are not improving or are concerning, then you should contact your GP practice.
-Work with your healthcare professionals to set goals that are realistic, meaningful and at a pace that is right for you, both before and after you have had any investigations or a Post-COVID clinic appointment.
+If your symptoms aren’t improving or are worrying, contact your GP.
+Work with your healthcare professionals to set realistic goals at your own pace.
+You can do this before and after any tests or Post-COVID clinic appointments.

 What can I expect to happen?